-investigate whether multiple channels may be playing a role simultaneously, gaps our mixed-frequency structural approach is designed to fill.
+frequency structural approach is designed to fill.

 Beyond event studies, contemporaneous work by Bauer, Pflueger, and Sundaram (2022) uses monthly survey data to estimate perceived policy rules.
 They find that perceptions about policy rules are subject to substantial time-variation, a result similar to our structural estimation finding that there is significant time-variation in beliefs about the future conduct of monetary policy.
-Their study differs from ours in that they do not investigate the joint determination of beliefs, the macroeconomy, financial markets, and the policy rule in a macro-finance model, or intergrate a high-frequency event study into a structural framework, as is the focus of this paper.
+Their study differs from ours in that they do not investigate the joint determination of beliefs, the macroeconomy, financial markets, and the policy rule in a macro-finance model, or integrate a high-frequency event study into a structural framework, as is the focus of this paper.

 On the theoretical side, Piazzesi (2005) studies the effect of monetary policy shocks in a continuous time, arbitrage-free yield curve model and finds that accounting for monetary policy significantly improves the performance of traditional yield curve models with three latent factors.
 Kekre and Lenel (2021) and Pflueger and Rinaldi (2020) develop carefully calibrated theoretical models designed to explain why stock market return premia vary in response to a monetary policy shock.
 Kekre and Lenel (2021) argue that accommodative monetary policy shocks shift the composition of wealth toward investors with greater risk-bearing capacity, while Pflueger and Rinaldi (2020) argue that they cause consumption to deviate strongly and persistently from an external habit, resulting in large changes in the representative investor's risk aversion.
-These models are silent on the possible role of Fed information effects or changing policy rules in market fluctuations.
+These theories are silent on the possible role of Fed announcement information effects or of changing policy rules in driving market fluctuations, features that are at the heart of our analysis.

-The structural model and estimation of this paper builds on Bianchi, Lettau, and Ludvigson (2022) (BLL hereafter), who find that infrequent changes in the conduct of monetary policy generate large and persistent fluctuations in the real interest rate, in asset valuations, and in the equity premium.
+The two-agent structural model and estimation of this paper builds on Bianchi, Lettau, and Ludvigson (2022) (BLL hereafter), who find that infrequent changes in the conduct of monetary policy generate large and persistent fluctuations in the real interest rate, in asset valuations, and in the equity premium.
 This study differs substantively from BLL in a number of ways.
 First, in contrast to the present paper, the estimation of BLL used only a handful of observable series available at lower frequencies with the aim of explaining low frequency asset price variation.
-BLL is thus silent on why markets react at high frequency to Fed announcements, a question at the heart of the investigation in this paper.
-Second, in comparison to BLL, this study uses a much larger dataset on forward-looking information, culls relevant information at different frequencies, and explicitly models high-frequency revisions in beliefs in the minutes surrounding Fed announcements, as well as at lower frequencies.
+BLL is thus silent on why markets react at high frequency to Fed announcements, a question at the heart of the investigation here.
+Second, in comparison to BLL, this study uses a much larger dataset on forward-looking information, culls relevant information at different frequencies, and explicitly models high-frequency revisions in beliefs about monetary policy in the minutes surrounding Fed announcements, as well as at lower frequencies.
 The mixed-frequency structural approach of this paper offers a significant methodological advance over BLL and, to the best of our knowledge, the extant literature.
-Third, unlike BLL, we model regime changes in the conduct of monetary policy as nonrecurrent regimes, i.e., structural breaks, rather than recurrent regimeswitching.
+Third, unlike BLL, we model regime changes in the conduct of monetary policy as nonrecurrent regimes, i.e., structural breaks, rather than recurrent regime-switching.
 We argue below that this is both a more flexible and a more plausible specification, since new policy regimes never exactly repeat old ones.
-We use forward looking variables such as survey expectations and asset prices to extract beliefs about the nature of the Alternative policy rule and the probability of a policy change.
-Thus, the model of this paper also innovates with respect to the literature on regime changes in general equilibrium models that typically only considers recurrent regime-switching.
+This requires a model of how expectations are formed in the presence of structural breaks.
+We use forward looking variables such as survey expectations and asset prices both to estimate the probability of a near-term policy rule regime change, and to extract beliefs about the nature of the policy rule that investors perceive will come next.
+Thus, the model of this paper also innovates with respect to the literature on regime changes in general equilibrium models, which typically only considers recurrent regime-switching.